family embraces on steps of home

 "First-time buyers tiptoed back into the market this year with less competition and fewer multiple-offer scenarios," explained Lautz.

-Perhaps surprisingly, these first-time homebuyers were also able to put down a larger down payment.
+Perhaps surprisingly, these first-time buyers were also able to put down a larger down payment.
 The typical down payment for this group was 8%, the highest since 1997.
-For repeat buyers, the downpayment averaged 19%, the highest since 2005.
+For repeat buyers, the down payment averaged 19%, the highest since 2005.

-More first-time buyers received help, too: 23% received a gift or loan from a friend or family member, up slightly from 22% in 2022.
+And more first-time buyers had help funding their purchase: 23% received a gift or loan from a friend or family member, up slightly from 22% in 2022.

 Snowden noted that being able to live with family and friends, particularly if they could do it rent-free, allowed them to save more for a down payment as well as pay debts and improve their credit score.